usherlabs/kwil-ls-oracle/README.md

    streamr stream grant-permission /kwil-demo public subscribe
     ```

-3. Adjust the configuration for the log store to start tracking the stream [here](./examples/single-node/logstore-node-config.json)
+3. Adjust the configuration for the Log Store to start tracking the stream.
+   For a Single Node, an adopt the Log Store configuration [here](./examples/single-node/logstore-config.json)
    ```
      "trackedStreams": [
          {